pallavit/azure-sdk-for-java/sdk/core/azure-core/README.md

 - A [Java Development Kit (JDK)][jdk_link], version 8 or later.

 ### Include the package

+Typically, you won't need to install or depend on Azure Core, instead it will be transitively downloaded by your build tool when you depend on client libraries using it.

 #### Include the BOM file

 Please include the azure-sdk-bom to your project to take dependency on the latest GA version of the library.